Minot AFB receives brain exercise with MindGym

 |0

-This work, Minot AFB receives brain exercise with MindGym [Image 5 of 5], by A1C Trust Tate, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Minot AFB receives brain exercise with MindGym, by A1C Trust Tate, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.